LukaDavid04/seg4105_playground/del02/README.md

 # Group Submission:

+**This README is just to provide my notes for before and after the betting, My group member wasn't able to update the submission to include a link to this page.**

 https://github.com/andyung17/seg4105_playground/blob/main/del02/README.md#seg4105---delierable-2

-This README is just to provide my notes for before and after the betting.
-My group member wasn't able to update the submission to include a link to this page.
 Our group submission is the link above.
-Our Meeting minutes are below:
+The group submission for Team 23 includes all the necessary information for this deliverable.
+Our Meeting minutes are below.

 https://github.com/LukaDavid04/FitShare/blob/main/Minutes.md#meeting-date-2023-10-12